Using n8n snapshots for backups that restore

 Git-based versioning for workflows.
 Commit exported JSON into a repo with a clear folder structure.
 Tag releases before making risky edits.
 Use automated workflows to push exports to GitHub or a private repo.

-Some platforms use the term snapshot for VM or storage-level copies. n8n itself does not yet have first-class workflow version snapshots inside the UI for all installs, so you must combine CLI exports with DB backups and platform snapshots.
+Some platforms use the term snapshot for VM or storage-level copies. n8n itself does not have first-class workflow version snapshots in the UI for all installs, so I combine CLI exports with DB backups and platform snapshots.
 CrateDB-backed solutions and managed services may support incremental snapshot repositories and restoration workflows; I use the CrateDB blog post on automated snapshot management when I need incremental table-level backups for stateful services.
 CrateDB snapshot workflow example

-- Restore database dump to a test instance.
+- Restore the database dump to a test instance.

 - Import workflows and credentials from JSON using the CLI or the UI import.